The average and minimum salary in Lisbon, Portugal are important indicators of how the Portuguese economy is facing its current challenges

 Minimum Salary in Lisbon

-The official minimum salary in Lisbon is of 557 euros per month.
+The official minimum salary in Lisbon is of 600 euros per month as of 2019.
 That is the same minimum salary as in the rest of Portugal, with the exception of Azores and Madeira.
-In this islands, part of Portugal, the official minimum wage is slightly lower than the rest o the country.
+In this islands, part of Portugal, the official minimum wage is slightly higher than the rest o the country.
+Source: Economias (in Portuguese).

 The official minimum salary in Portugal is the lowest in Western Europe.
 In fact it is even lower than some countries in Central Europe, such as Slovenia.